Scarlett Mitchell Nature Area

 Access and Parking

-Parking is available at the schools bordering the nature area.
-The main entrance to Mitchell Scarlett Woods, which provides access to both parts of Scarlett Mitchell Nature Area, is located just behind Scarlett Middle School.
+Parking is available at the schools (Mitchell Elementary and Scarlett Middle School) which border the nature area.
+The main trail entrance to Mitchell Scarlett Woods, which provides access to both parts of Scarlett Mitchell Nature Area, is located just behind Scarlett Middle School.

 There is a small entrance to the nature area's eastern portion off of Turnberry Lane.
 Street parking is available at this entrance.
 There is an entrance to the area's western portion off of Platt Road.
 There is a small pullout with room for two cars to park at this entrance.